-Why two-thirds of India’s opposition MPs suspended from parliament?
+Why were two-thirds of India’s opposition MPs suspended from parliament?

 What did the Indian government say?

-Modi, in an interview with a Hindi-language newspaper, said what had happened was very serious and there should be a detailed investigation into it, but “there was no need to debate this”.
+Modi, in an interview with a Hindi-language newspaper, said the breach of parliament’s security was very serious and there should be a detailed investigation into it, but “there was no need to debate this”.

 What has the opposition said?